argoproj-labs/terraform-provider-argocd/docs/resources/project.md

 - `manual_sync` (Boolean) Enables manual syncs when they would otherwise be blocked.
 - `namespaces` (List of String) List of namespaces that the window will apply to.
 - `schedule` (String) Time the window will begin, specified in cron format.
+- `timezone` (String) Timezone that the schedule will be evaluated in.

 ## Import